Poeschl/Hassio-Addons/git-exporter/README.md

 * Check for plaintext secrets based on your `secrets.yaml` file and common patterns.
 * Check for plaintext ip and addresses in your config.

+# Example

+For an example take a look at my own [Home Assistant configuration](https://github.com/Poeschl/home-assistant-config).
+The folders there are gettings synced with this addon.

 # Configuration

 Full configuration: